 The strategy is a sound one – there is no shortage of free investment information online – and by skipping this step, Robinhood cuts its own expenses considerably.

-When using Robinhood, you may give up some of the more sophisticated features offered by competitors like Charles Schwab, TD Ameritrade, and e-Trade Financial.
+When using Robinhood, you may give up some of the more sophisticated features offered by competitors like e-Trade Financial.
 For example, your dashboard can’t be customized, and you are unable to run extensive analysis and reporting on your portfolio.

 Perhaps the biggest obstacle for beginners is that there is no live customer support.
 If you have trouble, the answers to your technical questions may be listed in the site’s FAQ section – otherwise, you could be in for a long wait.